Aswinroyal/end-_sem_project/README.md

 - Intelligent AI players- The AI players play intelligently dynamically according to the situation, following are the ai type we coded-
 1. RANDOM- As the name suggests, this ai plays random valid moves.
 2. FUNCTION- This ai plays the game by choosing the best card based on a function.
 3. Monte Carlo- This ai player plays the card based on the probablity of winning by running countless random simulations of the game and choosing the card with inherently best outcomes.
-This ai does a little cheating(Due to rushed development), but this issue can easily be fixed by shuffling the opponent player's card.
 - Textures and Sound effects- Using the functions provided in raylib we added textures and sound
 - Countless Quality of Life features- Can be noticed while playing the game.